Things you should know about electric vehicles.

 Plug-in Hybrid Electric Vehicles have an electric motor AND a gas-powered internal combustion engine.
 Some PHEVs operate exclusively, or almost exclusively, on electricity until the battery is nearly depleted.
 Then the gasoline-powered engine turns on to provide power.
 Like Battery Electric Vehicles, PHEVs can be plugged in to charge the battery when the vehicle is not in use.

 Hybrid Electric Vehicles have an electric motor AND a gas-powered internal combustion engine, but don't plug-in for charging.
 Although HEVs can have substantial driving range on a single tank of gas, they still burn fossil fuel, produce carbon emissions, and require trips to the gas station and scheduled engine maintenance.
 HEVs may be an ideal choice for those with extended commutes and limited charging system access.

 Range refers to the number of miles an EV can travel before the battery needs to be recharged.
 EVs typically have a shorter maximum range on a single full charge than fossil-fueled cars with a full tank of gasoline.
 However, EVs can be charged at home - no gas station required - and the overall operation cost is typically substantially less than a gasoline-powered vehicle.
-It's worth noting that 78% of all commuters in America drive less than 30 miles per day,1 meaning, they could go multiple days without recharging an EV.
-Many new EVs have a range of well over 100 miles per charge, with some models reaching over 330 miles per charge.
+Most EVs have a driving range of 80 to 330 miles on a single charge.
+78% of all commuters in America drive less than 30 miles per day,1 meaning, they could go multiple days without recharging an EV.
+If your daily commute is less than 250 miles per day, there is likely an affordable EV model that will fit your needs.

 Charging your EV requires plugging in to a charger connected to the electric grid, also called electric vehicle supply equipment (EVSE).
-There are three major categories of chargers distinguishable by the amount of power the charger can provide:
+There are three major categories of chargers:

 AC Level 1